Ja'far Pishevari: Political career

 The Soviet Union founded the communist Azerbaijan People's Government in November 1945 during their occupation of Northern Iran, making Pishevari its leader.
 It seems however that the strong man of this government was Mohammed Biriya, Minister of Propaganda and head of secret police trained by the NKVD.
 His government's actions, including organizing and arming local militias, disarming of regular Iranian military and police forces, setting up an independent judiciary based on the Soviet legal system, nationalising banks, levying taxes, land reform without ratification of the Majlis, using Azerbaijani as the official language and banning the usage of Persian, and setting up an alternative curriculum and educational system, were viewed with deep suspicion by the central government and other Iranians.

 Following an agreement reached between the governments of Iran and the USSR under intense American pressure, who viewed Pishevari's government as a not-too-subtle scheme by the USSR to partition Iran, the Soviets removed their protection.
 Iranian armed forces, kept away from the provinces of Azerbaijan and Kurdistan by the Red Army presence since 1942, entered these provinces in November 1946.
 Pishevari's self-proclaimed government collapsed quickly, as many of the people welcomed the central government's troops.
 By December 1946, both Azerbaijan and Kurdistan were evacuated by the Soviet forces and the Iranian government re-established control over the USSR-occupied territories.
 It appeared as if Pishevari's government was becoming very unpopular, especially in larger cities where the merchants feared communism.

 After the collapse of this short-lived republic, he fled to Azerbaijan SSR and died in a car crash in Baku in 1947.

-Some historians speculate that he was killed by the KGB.
-To date, their claim has not been verified.
+Legacy

 His legacy is a matter of heated debate today.
 While many Iranians consider him as either a Soviet stooge or a traitor, he is considered a national hero for Azeri nationalists or a socialist revolutionary by the Iranian Left.
-It is now beyond doubt that he had the support of Joseph Stalin and the USSR in setting up his government.
-There is also no doubt that USSR indeed wanted to annex several provinces in northern Iran.
+He had the support of Joseph Stalin and the USSR in setting up his government.

-Available sources show that Soviet territorial aspirations included provinces of Azerbaijan, Kurdistan, Gilan, Mazandaran, and Khorasan.
-What Pishevari intended to achieve and his role in the Soviet plans is a matter of debate though.
-Some scholars on the Left argue that he never intended to partition Iran and what he wanted was a gradual transformation of the whole country to a communist state.
-Those on the Right argue that the proclamations and directives issued by his person and his government leave no doubt that he intended to join his republic to the Azerbaijan SSR, and thus the Soviet Union.